 Log Cabin nixes Bush, others endorse Kerry

-WASHINGTON D.C. - The national board of directors of Log Cabin Republicans voted 22 to 2 not to endorse the reelection of President George W. Bush at a meeting on Sept.
-7. The following day, several of the most prominent openly gay Republican elected officials,current and past, declared their support for Sen. John Kerry.
+The Log Cabin Republicans voted not to endorse the reelection of President George W. Bush in September.
+The following day, several of the most prominent openly gay Republican elected officials, current and past, declared their support for Sen. John Kerry.

 LCR was founded in 1993 but a predecessor federation of local chapters declined to endorse the first President Bush in 1992.
 He failed to be reelected.
 Its bylaws preclude Log Cabin from endorsing any candidate other than the Republican nominee.